SarahRastegar/Best-Papers-Top-Venues/README.md

 # Best-Papers-Top-Venues
-This repository conatains the recent best or outstanding papers in contemporary top venues like **CVPR, CVPRw, NeurIPS, ICCV, ECCV, ICLR, ICML, BMVC, WACV, TPAMI, AAAI**.
+This repository conatains the recent best or outstanding papers in contemporary top venues like **CVPR, NeurIPS, ICCV, ECCV, ICLR, ICML, BMVC, WACV, AAAI**.

 ## Contents